Visyond/website-hugo/site/content/services/our-services.md

                   your models so you can base your decisions on reliable forward-looking projections.
             faqSectionSubTitle: Benchmarking and assumptions
-          - answersList:
-              - answer: >-
-                  We can show you how to effectively utilize financial models for strategy development, efficiency improvement, etc.
-            faqSectionSubTitle: Utilizing financial models
         faqSectionTitle: Services
       - faqSectionContent:
           - answersList:
               - answer: >-
                   <a href="https://adancorporate.com/" target="_blank">Adan
-                  Corporate</a> is an international corporate advisory firm with global reach through an expansive network of multi-disciplinary corporate professionals, mostly former
+                  Corporate Services Limited</a> is an international corporate advisory firm with global reach through an expansive network of multi-disciplinary corporate professionals, mostly former
                   C-suite executives of listed companies.
               - answer: >-
                   Our team has provided a wide range of bespoke advisory